-Our Commons Sense Test Space exhibition invites you to explore these questions through a range of interactive exhibits, artworks, and activities.
-The exhibition opened at Knowle West Media Centre in May 2018 and runs until the end of October 2018.
+The Commons Sense Test Space exhibition invited people to explore these questions through a range of interactive exhibits, artworks, and activities.
+The exhibition opened at Knowle West Media Centre in May 2018 and ran until November 2018.
 It was created by artists Becca Rose and Pete Bennett, in collaboration with the team at our digital manufacturing space KWMC: The Factory.

 The first event in the Test Space was run by Lisa May Thomas and her collaborators.
 Lisa is a dancer and researcher based in Bristol, investigating how we experience touch and how we perceive our senses in real, virtual and imaginative spaces.
 Lisa led Knowle West residents and KWMC staff through workshops that explored the sensations and effects of moving between real, imagined and virtual worlds, both as individuals and in small groups.
 Lisa and her collaborators also led a workshop, Figuring, for dancers and non dancers to use movement, sensors, Virtual Reality technology and giant string figures [cats-cradles] to create a short movement piece that was shared at the Would Like To Meet Commons Sense Special.

 The Would Like To Meet Commons Sense Special marked the opening of the Commons Sense Test Space and the launch of the new Bristol Approach website.
 It was a chance for people from a wide of range of backgrounds to network, experience the exhibition, see the performance made at the Figuring workshop and explore how technology and data can be used for the common good.
 Children, young people and adults with an interest in dance, art, tech and computer science had a great night exploring sensors, playing with interactive artworks and watching live performance.